-The guides are lovely, passionate and delighted to share their stories and anecdotes.
-For example, did you know in Shakespeare’s days, there was no set onstage?
-The spectators came to listen to the plays rather than see a proper performance.
+The guides are lovely, enthusiastic and happy to share their stories and anecdotes.
+Did you know for instance that in Shakespeare’s days, there was no set onstage?
+Spectators came to listen to the plays rather than see a proper performance.

-Once the guided tour is completed, visitors are free to explore the permanent exhibition at their own pace.
+After the guided tour, visitors are free to explore the permanent exhibition at their own pace.
 Costumes, props and accessories are displayed in windows, while boards explain how a theatre functioned in Shakespeare’s time.

 In a word: Shakespeare’s Globe is definitely worth a visit.